• Soup Recipes

 Instructions

-• Add all the ingredients to your blender.
+• Add the stoned peaches, coconut milk and maple syrup to your blender.
 Blend until combined but with a few chunks of fruit remaining.

 • Pour the mixture into your popsicle molds.
 Place in the freezer for at least six hours to freeze.
 Then enjoy!